johnsyweb/johnsyweb.github.io/_posts/2018-08-17-dingo-dash.markdown

 I was utterly, utterly unprepared for what I might meet in Outback Australia and will certainly not be making the mistake of attempting to run alone in the outback again, I can tell you!
 Still, I'm unharmed and have what I think is a great holiday tale.
-I'm looking forward to being back running with my mates back in Melbourne in a few days and continuing my training towards my fourth Melbourne Marathon on 14 October.
+I'm looking forward to running with my mates back in Melbourne in a few days and continuing my training towards my fourth Melbourne Marathon on 14 October.